 “A colon tells the reader that what follows is closely related to the preceding clause.
 The colon has more effect than the comma, less power to separate than the semicolon, and more formality than the dash.”

-Furthermore, language comes across as something knowable, with rules and formal logic, instead of what English can sometimes seem like, e. g. a messy stew of words from all over the world.
+Furthermore, language comes across as something knowable, with rules and formal logic.
+This is instead of what English can sometimes seem like, e. g. a messy stew of words from all over the world.
 The work gives the English language structure and predictability.
 Both of these things make it a lot easier to know the rules.

 Review: 5/5 stars.